 # ...

 As with dark mode, focus outlines are a case where adding an accessibility feature meant generalizing existing browser features to make them more powerful.
-And once they were generalized, this generalized form can be made accessible to web page authors, who can use it for all sorts of things.
+And once they were generalized, this generalized form can be made accessible to web page authors, who can use it for anything they like.

 It’s essential that the focus indicator have good contrast against the underlying web page, so the user can clearly see what they’ve tabbed over to.
 This might require some care if the default focus indicator looks like the page or element background.
 For example, it might be best to draw two outlines, white and black, to guarantee a visible focus indicator on both dark and light backgrounds.
-If you’re designing your own, the Web Content Accessibility Guidelines is a standard set of accessibility guidelines, including for ensuring good contrast.
+If you’re designing your own, the Web Content Accessibility Guidelines provides contrast guidance.

-Zoom, dark mode, and focus indicators help users with difficulty seeing fine details, but if the user can’t see the screen at all,The original motivation of screen readers was for blind users, but it’s also sometimes useful for situations where the user shouldn’t be looking at the screen (such as driving), or for devices with no screen. screen reader software is typically used instead.
-The name kind of explains it all: this software reads the text on the screen out loud, so that users know what it says without having to see it.
+Zoom, dark mode, and focus indicators help users with difficulty seeing fine details, but if the user can’t see the screen at all,The original motivation for screen readers was for blind users, but it’s also sometimes useful for situations where the user shouldn’t be looking at the screen (such as driving), or for devices with no screen. they typically use a screen reader instead.
+The name kind of explains it all: the screen reader reads the text on the screen out loud, so that users know what it says without having to see it.

-So: what should we say to the user?
+So: what should a screen reader say?
 There are basically two big challenges we must overcome.

 First, web pages contain visual hints besides text that we need to